Rich Text in PDF Annotations Using JavaScript

 The fonts.json

-file contains the information necessary for PSPDFKit for Web to download and make use of the fonts included in the bundle when needed.
+file contains the information necessary for Nutrient Web SDK to download and make use of the fonts included in the bundle when needed.

 Do you want to create your own font bundle?
-Contact us on Support and we’ll help you!
+Contact our Support team and we’ll be happy to help!